DaniDelHoyo/Scipion-chem_PaperData/README.rst

 <Subworkflow number> ) <Plugin> - <Task performed>

-Images are added in this document to localize the subworkflows, but note that the protocols might appear dissordered.
+Images are added in this document to localize the subworkflows, but note that the protocols might appear disordered.

 These subworkflows are: